Dolphins stun Raiders 26-25 to move step closer to playoffs

 Agholor then juked safety Bobby McCain and raced to the end zone for the 85-yard score that put the Raiders up 22-16 after Carlson missed the extra point.

 That looked as if it could be costly when Fitzpatrick answered with a short pass to Myles Gaskin that turned unto a huge gain.
 Gaskin broke a tackle from Raekwon McMillan and then got sprung from some downfield blocks on the way to a 59-yard touchdown.
-Jason Sanders’ extra point gave the Dolphins the 23-22 lead.
+Sanders’ extra point gave the Dolphins the 23-22 lead.

 That proved short-lived when Jones was called for the penalty on a deep throw to Agholor that gave the Raiders the ball at the 22.
 Las Vegas then ran out most of the clock but not enough.